samuelim01/tp/docs/UserGuide.md

 </box>

-To kick-start your wedding planning journey with WedLog, explore the tutorial in the [following section](#4-wedlog-tutorial).
+To kick-start your wedding planning journey with WedLog, explore the tutorial in the next section.

 <br />